4 Ways a CDP helps customers embrace the GDPR

 Capabilities like these provide peace of mind that any future platform connections are not fed data relating to consumers that they are not entitled to, and directly align to the principle of "purpose limitation" set out in Article 5 of the GDPR.

 As well as releasing the OpenGDPR standard to the ecosystem, we have built a comprehensive DSAR workflow into the mParticle platform. mParticle is the point of data collection, handles identity resolution, and is where you connect your data to a world of technology partners.
 This makes it a great place to see what data you hold on whom, where it is being sent to, and to ultimately assist in fulfilling data subject requests like deletion and/or access.

 DSARs are time sensitive and promise to be complicated.
 Building out your own tools is a complicated task considering that data resides across both internal and external systems.
-Thankfully systems that have adopted the OpenGDPR can be connected to mParticle, enabling us to federate requests to compatible endpoints to simplify and automate the process.
+Thankfully systems that have adopted the OpenGDPR can be connected to mParticle, enabling us to fulfill requests.
 OpenGDPR supports status callbacks for additional transparency.

 3. Data minimization via filters and rules